Acupuncture Child Birth Pain Relief

 Along with pain control, acupuncture has been known to reduce stress, granting one more control over their own pain levels.
 The less stressed that a woman in labor experiences, the more control she has over her own body – this lends itself to less pain and an easier delivery overall.
-And, not only can acupuncture help during labor and delivery, but it can also be a natural way to induce labor in women who are past their due date, meaning pitocin will not be needed, which has been known to make labor more intense for some women.
+And, not only can acupuncture help during labor and delivery, but it can also be a natural way to induce labor in women who are past their due date, meaning Pitocin will not be needed, which has been known to make labor more intense for some women.

-The effects of acupuncture on back and pelvic pain during childbirth were studied in two separate studies, done in 2008 and 2009.
+The effects of acupuncture on the back and pelvic pain during childbirth were studied in two separate studies, done in 2008 and 2009.
 Both came to the same conclusion: Acupuncture can provide effective pain relief during labor, leading to a more natural delivery.

 Acupuncture’s main system of relief is through stimulation of the nervous system.
 Endorphins are released as a result, leading to increased relaxation, less tension and anxiety, and reduced inflammation.
-For woman who would really like to avoid the use of pain relievers, the many pleasant “side effects” offered by acupuncture can be useful in achieving that goal.
+For women who would really like to avoid the use of pain relievers, the many pleasant “side effects” offered by acupuncture can be useful in achieving that goal.

 Is Acupuncture During Labor Safe?

 As long as your acupuncturist is licensed and experienced in working with pregnant women, there is absolutely no reason to worry about the safety of acupuncture during your pregnancy, and subsequent labor and delivery.
-While there are certain acupressure points that should not be manipulated during pregnancy, a skilled acupuncturist will no this and avoid those spots.
+While there are certain acupressure points that should not be manipulated during pregnancy, a skilled acupuncturist will do this and avoid those spots.

-Talking with your acupuncturist before treatment can lead to increased trust, and a more pleasant experience.
+Talking with your acupuncturist before treatment can lead to increased trust and a more pleasant experience.
 It is also a good idea to check the availability of your acupuncturist before you go into labor, as calling last minute can mean they might not be available for assistance.

 Acupuncture Child Birth Pain Relief